Tuesday 13 September 2022, 9:00am to Thursday 15 September 2022, 5:00pm

 Ticket PriceVarious - see conference website

-In light of the on-going Covid-19 pandemic and in consultation with our colleagues at NNDR, the 2020 Lancaster Conference has been postponed for 12 months and will now take place 14-16th September 2021.
-The NNDR Reykjvik Conference will be resheduled for May 2022.
+Update January 2021: In light of the on-going Covid-19 pandemic and in consultation with our colleagues at NNDR, the 2020 Lancaster Conference has been postponed and will now take place 13-15th September 2022.
+The NNDR Reykjavik Conference will be rescheduled for May 2023.

 Disability Studies has evolved at pace since the inaugural Lancaster Disability Studies Conference took place in 2003.
 Then Colin Barnes asked ‘Disability Studies: what’s the point?’, while Gerry Zarb asked whether disability research was ‘running out of steam’?